verboompj/arc_kubernetes/arc_for_azure_migrate.md

 Using this method , in the dialog click on `Customize Infrastructure Monitoring` , uncheck the preview and select our LAW we created before as target.
 Click Save and Enable.
 If all went well, the AMA agent will be pushed to your ARC enabled VM through a newly created Data Collection Rule (DCR).
 Nice one !

+![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon4.png)

 Wile we wait for it to complete, lets see what we actually triggerd by this quick enablement --> A DCR.

-![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon4.png)

 Lets see that new Data Collection Rule.
-For thet we go to Azure Monitor in the Azure Portal.
+For that we go to Azure Monitor in the Azure Portal.
 Use search bar at the top again and search for Monitor.
 When in Monitor, scroll down in the left column to Settings and click on Data Collection Rules.

 Here you see our auto created rule.
 Click on it to explore it.

 <br><br>
 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon5.png)